OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

      ![](../Upload/submitting-patches/compare-button.png)

-     In this screenshot the  `upgrade-contributing-patches` branch is being selected.

   1. Select the branch you want to merge:

      ![](../Upload/submitting-patches/choose-branch-to-compare.png)

+     In this screenshot the `upgrade-contributing-patches` branch is being selected.

   1. The page will refresh and you will see all the files that are going to be updated by your pull request:

      ![](../Upload/submitting-patches/comparing-changes.png)

      Review the files that are going to be changed.
 This is your last chance to double check everything is correct.
-Check that you haven't included any passwords or other sensitive data.
-(If you have you will need to change the passwords as they are already public on your GitHub account).
+Check that you haven't included any passwords or other sensitive data (If you have you will need to change the passwords as they are already public on your GitHub account).

-     When you're happy with the pull request click the green `Create pull request` button.
+     When you're happy with the pull request click the green `Create pull request` button near the top of the Comparing changes page.

   1. On this final screen you can give your pull request a title and a description:

      ![](../Upload/submitting-patches/open-pull-request.png)

      You should make your description as detailed as possible.
-You can use markup to add headings and other formatting.
+You can use markdown to add headings and other formatting.
 You can also copy/paste screenshots into the description and it will automatically upload and insert them for you.

      **IMPORTANT** GitHub supports automatically closing issues via pull requests.
 If you are working on issue #1234 then be sure to add the phrase `fixes #1234` somewhere in your description.
 When the pull request is accepted it will automatically close the corresponding issue.
 You can actually use [several different keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) depending on whichever you prefer to achieve this same effect.